 - Paste your private key in the Private Key field.

-- If applicable to your environment, Okta recommends that you enter a PEM-encoded certificate chain (if any) in the Certificate Chain field.
+- If applicable to your environment (required for use with Okta Mobile for Android; see note below), Okta recommends that you enter a PEM-encoded certificate chain (if any) in the Certificate Chain field.

 - Click Next.